🏗️ Components#

 Bidirectional Binding with Native Elements#

-Some native elements — checkboxes, text inputs, selects — hold state in JS properties that are not reflected by HTML attributes at runtime. input.checked and input.value are the canonical examples: the attribute only sets the initial state, but the property tracks the live state.
+Some native elements (checkboxes, text inputs, selects) hold state in JS properties not reflected by HTML attributes at runtime. input.checked and input.value are the canonical examples.
+The attribute sets only the initial state.
+The property tracks the live state.
 To keep a signal in sync with a native element, you need to both read from it and write back to it.

 The form-checkbox component shows this pattern in full: